Chloe Harris: Meeting Sarah Sugden and troubled family life

 Norton said in the off-screen time that the characters have spent together, Kerry has become protective over Chloe.
 Kerry knows that Damon is a dangerous man and is scared of him, but is trusted with responsibilities aside from cleaning that include interacting with Chloe, which led to their bond.
 Norton added although Damon is in prison, he is aware of everything that happens in the house.
 She explained: "He's got men working for him that watch every move she makes, and his daughter makes.
 CCTV in every room in the house, they're being watched, they're being followed.
 Everything they spend, everywhere they go, every conversation they have.
 They have to be incredibly careful."
-When asked what she pictures when she thinks of Damon, Elland said that she imagines him to be a "stereotypical Northern man with a big ginger beard" and named Sean Bean as an example.
-Chloe eventually moves in with Kerry.
+Chloe eventually escapes and moves in with Kerry.
 Chloe and Amy Wyatt (Natalie Ann Jamieson) are "on guard with each other at first" but they eventually form a sisterly bond, which Elland said was an interesting dynamic to explore.
 Elland found it interesting that Damon, an off-screen character, had had such an influence on Chloe's personality, but hinted that he could eventually appear on the soap after he leaves prison.
 The actress was enthusiastic about the potential of introducing Damon and opined that a lot could happen for Chloe if the "gangster" arrived.
+When asked what she pictures when she thinks of Damon, Elland said that she imagines him to be a "stereotypical Northern man with a big ginger beard" and named Sean Bean as an example.